dotnet/docs/docs/standard/memory-and-spans/memory-t-usage-guidelines.md

 ## Usage guidelines

+Because a memory block is owned but it intended to be passed to multiple components, some of which may operate upon a particular memory block simultaneously, it is important to establish guidelines for using both <xref:System.Memory%601> and <xref:System.Span%601> because:

+- It is possible for a component to retain a reference to a memory block after its owner has released it.

+- It is possible for a component to operate on a buffer at the same time that another component is operating on it, in the process corrupting the data in the buffer.

+- While the stack-allocated nature of <xref:System.Span%601> optimizes performance and makes <xref:System.Span%601> the preferred type for operating on a memory block, it also subjects <xref:System.Span%601> to some major restrictions restrictions.
+It is important to know when to use a <xref:System.Span%601> and when to use <xref:System.Memory%601>.

 The following are our recommendations for successfully using <xref:System.Memory%601> and its related types.
 Note that guidance that applies to <xref:System.Memory%601> and <xref:System.Span%601> also applies to <xref:System.ReadOnlyMemory%601> and <xref:System.ReadOnlySpan%601> unless we explicitly note otherwise.

 **Rule #1: For a synchronous API, use Span\<T> instead of Memory\<T> as a parameter if possible.**

 <xref:System.Span%601> is more versatile than <xref:System.Memory%601> and can represent a wider variety of contiguous memory buffers. <xref:System.Span%601> also offers better performance than <xref:System.Memory%601>>.
-Finally, you can use the <xref:System.Memory%601.Span?displayProperty=nameWithType> property to convert a <xref:System.Memory%601> instance to a <xref:System.Span%601>, although Span\<T>-to-Memory\<T> conversion is not possible.
+Finally, you can use the <xref:System.Memory%601.Span?displayProperty=nameWithType> property to convert a <xref:System.Memory%601> instance to a <xref:System.Span%601>, although Span\<T>-to-Memory\<T> conversion isn't possible.
 So if your callers happen to have a <xref:System.Memory%601> instance, they'll be able to call your methods with <xref:System.Span%601> parameters anyway.

 Using a parameter of type <xref:System.Span%601> instead of type <xref:System.Memory%601> also helps you write a correct consuming method implementation.
 You'll automatically get compile-time checks to ensure that you're not attempting to access the buffer beyond your method's lease (more on this later).